 If a lamb's tail is cut too short, they are at higher risk of suffering from serious health complications, such as rectal prolapse.

 Young lambs often have the skin around their buttocks and the base of their tail cut off with a pair of metal shears (to reduce soiling and the risk of flystrike).
-This painful practice, called mulesing, has been banned in New Zealand for cruelty, but sadly can still legally be performed in Australia without any pain relief.
+This painful practice, called mulesing, has been banned in New Zealand for cruelty, but sadly is still legal in Australia, and in most states can be performed without any pain relief.
+Thanks to tireless animal advocates speaking out, Victoria recently became the first and only state to require at least some pain relief for the procedure.

 The large, open wound created by mulesing can take many weeks to heal.
 During this time, lambs are at added risk of infection and flystrike.